risk-first/website/menagerie/Communication-Risk.md

 #### Forward Compatibility

-HTML and CSS provide "graceful failure" to mitigate [Protocol Risk](Communication-Risk#protocol-risk):  while its expected that all clients can parse the syntax of HTML and CSS, it's not necessary for them to be able to handle all of the tags, attributes and rules they see.
-The specification for both these languages (and the HTTP headers we saw earlier) is that if you don't understand something, ignore it.
+`HTML` and `HTTP` provide "graceful failure" to mitigate [Protocol Risk](Communication-Risk#protocol-risk):  while its expected that all clients can parse the syntax of `HTML` and `HTTP`, it's not necessary for them to be able to handle all of the tags, attributes and rules they see.
+The specification for both these standards is that if you don't understand something, ignore it.
 Designing with this in mind means that old clients can always at least cope with new features, but it's not always possible.

-JavaScript _can't_ support this:  because the meaning of the next instruction will often depend on the result of the previous one.
+`JavaScript` _can't_ support this:  because the meaning of the next instruction will often depend on the result of the previous one.

 Does human language support this?
 To some extent!
 New words are added to our languages all the time.
 When we come across a new word, we can either ignore it, guess the meaning, ask or look it up.
 In this way, human language has **Forward Compatibility** features built in.

 ### Protocol Implementation Risk

 A second aspect of [Protocol Risk](Communication-Risk#protocol-risk) exists in heterogenous computing environments, where protocols have been independently implemented based on standards.
-For example, there are now so many different browsers, all supporting different levels of HTTP, HTML, Javascript and CSS so it becomes impossible to test comprehensively over all the different versions.
+For example, there are now so many different browsers, all supporting different levels of `HTTP`, `HTML` and `JavaScript` that it becomes impossible to test comprehensively over all the different versions.
 To mitigate as much [Protocol Risk](Communication-Risk#protocol-risk) as possible, generally we run tests in a subset of browsers, and use a lowest-common-denominator approach to choosing protocol and language features.

 ![Protocol Versioning Risk](images/generated/protocol-versioning-risk.png)
 ![Protocol Incompatibility Risk](images/generated/protocol-incompatibility-risk.png)